 - Look for and express regularity in repeated reasoning.

 Students are encouraged to purchase their own calculator (TI-83 or TI-84 versions are recommended for all courses unless specified otherwise).
-The Mathematics Department loans graphing calculators to students with financial need.
+The Mathematics Department loans graphing calculators to students who are on the Free and Reduced Lunch list.
 Students can visit the Mathematics Department in N214 for more information.

 Six (6) credits are required.
 Freshmen must take a two-credit math course.
 Four additional math credits are required to graduate.